Training Outcomes Within Your Budget!

 Uses of Encapsulation in Java

 Encapsulation is one of the four core principles of OOPs and is used frequently in OOP-based languages.
-This allows Object Oriented Programming languages like Java to achieve what wouldn’t be possible in procedure-based languages like C. Some such feats of Encapsulation in Java programming are as follows:
+Encapsulation in Object-Oriented Programming languages like Java enables data hiding and controlled access, which is more structured than in procedure-based languages like C. Some such feats of Encapsulation in Java programming are as follows:

 If you wish to create a read-only Java program, the general requirement is to avoid using the setter method.
 Some examples of setter methods will be setSalary(), setAllowance(), etc. Similarly, if you wish to create write-only classes, you must omit getter methods like getSalary(), getAllowance(), etc.